pmillerdev/shopping-app/README.md

-# Shopping App #
+# Shopping App

-A basic app that allows the user to move items in to a shopping bag/cart which then updates the data in real time.
+An app that allows the user to move items to/from a shopping cart, statistics on the selected items are updated in real time.

 Technologies used: React, Redux, React-Redux, React-Bootstrap

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+## Running Locally

+1. `yarn`
+2. `yarn start`